kroma-network/kroma/specs/overview.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This document is a high-level technical overview of the Kanvas protocol.
+This document is a high-level technical overview of the Kroma protocol.
 It aims to explain how the protocol works in an informal manner, and direct readers to other parts of the specification so that they may learn more.

 This document assumes you've read the [introduction](./introduction.md).